hughe1/FileSharingJava/README.md

 ### What is this repository for? ###

-* COMP90015 Distributed Systems 2017 Semester 1 Repository
+* COMP90015 Distributed Systems 2017 Semester 1
 * Project 1: EZShare

 ### Group Members ###